gcameron89777/Collabora/README.md

 This repo uses [nginx envsubst](https://github.com/docker-library/docs/tree/master/nginx#using-environment-variables-in-nginx-configuration-new-in-119) to read the variables in .env (step 1 above) and to then populate the nginx conf file to set up a server and redirects with the SSL certificate.

 The file `entry-scripts/40-reload.sh` is added to docker-entrypoint.d directory on the nginx container.
 Shell files in this directory are run automatically before nginx starts (this is where envsubst is done).

-The file `40-reload.sh` reloads nginx every minute in case a newly renewed certificate has been pulled.
+This file reloads nginx every minute in case a newly renewed certificate has been pulled.

-File `templates/default.conf.template` is the nginx conf file that contains variable placeholders for the domain name which is sourced from the .env during envsubst.
+File `templates/default.conf.template` is the nginx conf file that contains variable placeholders for the domain name which is sourced from the `.env` during envsubst.
 This file configures the nginx server as well as redirects from http to https.